Epicodus-Curriculum/c-sharp-full-stack/3c_acid_databases_old.md

 **Durability**: Once a database transaction is complete, it remains complete.
 Data cannot be erased or changed without further transactions.
 This just means that SQL databases must retain their data even in the case of potential issues such as outages or power failures.
 For this reason, data is generally recorded in non-volatile memory, which does not need constant power like volatile memory does.

 In general, SQL databases are at their strongest when we can use relationships and a clear schema to represent our data.
-If we can't clearly define a schema and we don't need relationships in our application, noSQL databases can be a better solution.
+If we can't clearly define a schema and we don't need relationships in our application, NoSQL databases can be a better solution.